martynsmith/node-irc/API.md

 Emitted when ever the server responds with an error-type message.
 The message parameter is exactly as in the 'raw' event.

+### Client.connect(retryCount, callback)

+Connects to the server.
+Used when `autoConnect` in the options is set to false.
+If `retryCount` is a function it will be treated as the `callback`.

 ### Client.send(command, arg1, arg2, ...)

 Sends a raw message to the server, generally speaking it's best not to use this